bere-ai/multimodal-alert-system/README.md

 I once dreamed of becoming an astronaut, but I learned quickly that there was no clear path for someone like me.
 Not because of ability, but because critical systems-like alert and communication-depend heavily on sound.

-That realization isn't just personal-it's systemic.
+That realization isn't just personal—it's systemic.

 When safety systems rely on a single sensory channel, they create limitations not only for Deaf individuals, but for anyone in environments where sound becomes unreliable—such as space missions, high-noise industrial settings, or high-stress conditions.